rishpandey/blog/source/_tutorials/getting-started-with-html.md

 categories: [basics]
 ---

-HTML stands for Hyper Text Markup Language. **HTML** is the standard markup language for creating web pages and web applications.
+HTML stands for Hyper Text Markup Language.
+HTML is the standard markup language for creating web pages and web applications.
 Every page you see on the web has some sort of HTML associated with it.
 Even the most minimal browser in the worlds needs to understand or parse HTML/CSS and Javascript to be able to show webpages.

 By convention, an HTML file is saved with a .html or .htm extension.

-Inside this file, we organise the content using **tags**.
+Inside this file, we organise the content using tags.
 Tags wrap the content, and each tag gives a special meaning to the text it wraps.